FuelLabs/sway-rfcs/rfcs/0008-storage-ref.md

 }
 ```

 Calling `as_storage_ref` is only valid for a storage accesses.
 A storage access looks like `storage.a.b.c...`.
-For example
+For example:

 ```rust
 struct MyStruct {
     x: u64,